Events & Programs

 short hikes for short legs

 This event is fun for children ages 3 to 5 with a responsible adult.
 Join us at the Eagle Marsh barn, 6801 Engle Road, Fort Wayne.
-Please dress for the weather, boots are recommended, and face coverings for adults are required.
+Please dress for the weather and boots are recommended.
 Please register at least 24 hours in advance by clicking the link under each event.
 Feel free to contact Aly Munger at a.munger@lrwp.org, or by calling 260-387-0399 with any questions.

 Little River Ramblers